MintMCP

 Key Takeaways

-- MintMCP provides native per-user OAuth and SAML/SSO integration, while ContextForge also supports built-in authentication and user-scoped OAuth tokens but requires teams to configure and operate those identity flows themselves
+• MintMCP provides SSO, SCIM-driven RBAC, OAuth brokering, and tool-level policy, while ContextForge also supports built-in authentication and user-scoped OAuth tokens but requires teams to configure and operate those identity flows themselves

-- MintMCP hosts MCP servers in managed cloud infrastructure, eliminating local installation requirements across development teams
+• MintMCP hosts MCP connectors in managed cloud infrastructure, eliminating local installation requirements across development teams

 Understanding the Enterprise AI Governance Challenge